electricimp/AzureIoTHub/README.md

 **To add this library to your project, add** `#require "AzureIoTHub.agent.lib.nut:2.0.0"` **to the top of your agent code.**

 **NOTE:** The latest release of AzureIoTHub Library version 2.0.0 uses an AMQP connection with Azure to send and receive events.
-AMQP is currently in beta testing on the Electric Imp platform and is only supported for Electric Imp Azure accounts.
+AMQP is currently in alpha testing on the Electric Imp platform and is only supported for Electric Imp Azure accounts.
 Sign up for a free Electric Imp Azure account [here](https://azure-ide.electricimp.com/login).
 Be sure to use this account to BlinkUp your device.
 If you would prefer to use your existing Electric Imp account please use the HTTP [AzureIoTHub Library version 1.2.1](https://github.com/electricimp/AzureIoTHub/tree/v1.2.1).

 ## Authentication

+You will need a Microsoft Azure account.
+If you do not have one please sign up [here](https://azure.microsoft.com/en-us/resources/videos/sign-up-for-microsoft-azure/) before continuing.

 The Azure Portal provides a *Connection String*.
-This is needed to create an AzureIoTHub.Registry or AzureIoTHub.Client object, follow the steps below to get either a *Registry Connection String* or *Device Connection String*.
+This is needed to create an iothub.Registry or iothub.Client object, follow the steps below to get either a *Registry Connection String* or *Device Connection String*.

 To get the *Registry Connection String* you will require owner-level permissions.
+Please use this option if you have not configured a device in the Azure Portal.

 1. Open the [Azure Portal](https://portal.azure.com/)
 2. Select or create your Azure IoT Hub resource